 Justice in Persona 5

 Now I only recently got into the Persona series with this game and despite the 200 hours of gameplay I’ve sunk into it, I’m sure there is quite a bit of stuff about its themes that I don’t fully grasp yet considering it’s building on top of 4 previous games I haven’t played before (and that’s ONLY counting titles that actually have “Persona” in the name).
 However, P5 is its own independent story and this is one part of the game’s theme’s that I know I got right.
 And that is that just as how Light’s quest to create a new world order with him as the center/god is the Judean-Christian version of justice made earthly, quick, and efficient, so is the Phantom Thieves quest to reform society a supernatural materialization of Restorative Justice.
 The WHOLE POINT of the game is to change hearts.
 It is to transform people into being better.
 And the important thing to note here is that they do it out of an empathy and responsibility to the community at large.
 “It’s not for us!
-We only do it to help to others” says best girl, encapsulating what persona 5 and Restorative Justice is all about; Saving others.
+We only do it to help to others” says best girl Makoto Niijima, encapsulating what Persona 5 and Restorative Justice is all about; Saving others.

 In contrast, many a villain and even the protagonists at times will ponder using the power to change people for their own selfish gain, whether it be for revenge or riches or status.
-But it is always shown to be a thought process that only results in unhappiness for everybody, especially trying to seek revenge for those who wrong you.
+But it is always shown to be a thought process that only results in unhappiness for everybody, especially trying to seek revenge towards those who have wronged you.

 SPOILER FOR P5 SKIP PARAGRAPH IF YOU HAVE NOT FINISHED OR PLAN TO PLAY